adityakahb/sanatio/README.md

 That's it.
 No need to specify anything else. `Sanatio` will handle the validation itself.

 User does not have any more custom options available from the plugin.
-But if initiated explicitly via jQuery, `Sanatio` provides some configurable options.
+But if initiated via jQuery, `Sanatio` provides some configurable options.

-### Details of explicit `jquery` implementation
+### Details of `via jquery` implementation

 __HTML markup should not have any `data-sanatio` attributes.__